Frequently Asked Questions for Volunteers

 No, the construction workday is non-negotiable.
 We ask that you stay for the entirety of the shift you signed up for.
 When people show up late or leave early it makes it difficult for our supervisors to properly train volunteers and accomplish the goals for the day.

 Times vary depending on the job site.
-Please visit our volunteer calendar to see our current volunteer opportunities and their hours.
+Please call us to learn about our current volunteer opportunities and their hours.
 When you register for a build day, you will receive additional information specific to your job site.

 Don’t fret!
-We often build during the rain, but if weather conditions cause safety concerns, your build day could be cancelled.
-Please call 440-226-3000 (for Lake-Geauga Habitat for Humanity) after 7:00am on the morning of your build day and a recording will alert you if the build day has been cancelled.
-If the build day has not been cancelled, please bring rain gear and be prepared to work outside.
+We often build during the rain, but if weather conditions cause safety concerns, your build day could be canceled.
+Please call 440-226-3000 (for Lake-Geauga Habitat for Humanity) after 7:00 am on the morning of your build day and a recording will alert you if the build day has been canceled.
+If the build day has not been canceled, please bring rain gear and be prepared to work outside.

 ReStore Volunteer FAQ